fossguild/joynride/docs/figma/FIGMA.md

 ![Viagem Oferecida](viagem_oferecida.png)

 ### My rides
-- **Purpose**: Display trips that the user is associated with.
+- **Purpose**: Display trips that the user is associated with (offered or reserved).
-- **Design Decisions**: Mention list design, visual prioritization of reserved trips, etc.
+- **Design Decisions**: We separated the rides in two tabs: offered and reserved.
+The user can see the details such as arrival and departure locations, date and time, driver's name and map of the route in the card.
+Clicking on the card will show more details about the ride.

 ![Minhas Viagens](minhas_viagens.png)